Search other staff

 Profile

-Mayeso Chinseu Lazaro is a lecturer at the University of Malawi, specialising in children, youth and families, gerontology, qualitative research methodologies, and broader social research.
-He holds a Doctor of Philosophy (PhD) in Human Geography and Social Sciences from the University of Hull (UK), a Master of Science (MSc) in Family Ecology and Practice from the University of Alberta (Canada), and a Bachelor of Education (BEd) in Humanities from the University of Malawi.
-His research focuses on the dynamics of familial relationships in rural African contexts, with particular attention to children and youth, the social implications of ageing populations, and the evolving roles of caregivers.
-Mayeso is especially noted for his pioneering work on the role of grandfathers in caring for orphans and vulnerable children (OVC) in Malawi, research that challenges orthodox gendered narratives which feminise OVC caregiving.
-This work has contributed to policy discussions around more inclusive and equitable social protection frameworks that recognise the significant contribution of older men in OVC care.
-He has also engaged in international research collaborations, exploring ethical considerations in child-centred research, contributing to the piloting of the Child to Child play-based learning model, implemented in Uganda, Ethiopia, and Malawi, co-authored a book chapter on the nexuses of climate change, poverty, food insecurity and ageing in Africa, as well as on integrating disability, arts, and social work in Africa.
-His scholarship is distinguished by its cultural relevance, ethical integrity, and its impact on social policy debates both within Malawi and across the sub-Saharan African region.
+Dr. Mayeso Chinseu Lazaro is an Educator, Researcher, and Consultant currently affiliated with the University of Malawi.
+Academically, he holds an interdisciplinary Doctor of Philosophy (PhD) in Human Geography and Social Sciences from the University of Hull (UK), a Master of Science (MSc) in Family Ecology and Practice from the University of Alberta (Canada), and a Bachelor of Education (BEd) in Humanities from the University of Malawi (Malawi).
+His scholarly pursuits and consultancy engagements primarily delve into the intricate dynamics of familial relationships within rural African contexts, with particular emphasis on children, youth, and ageing populations, underpinned by a robust expertise in qualitative research methodologies.
+Dr. Lazaro has conducted pioneering research on the critical role of grandfathers in caring for orphans and vulnerable children (OVC) in Malawi.
+This seminal work challenges orthodox gendered narratives that traditionally feminise OVC caregiving, thereby underscoring the significant, often overlooked, contributions of older men in family caregiving.
+He advocates for policy discussions aimed at developing more inclusive and equitable social protection frameworks that recognise older men as family caregivers.
+Beyond his foundational work on caregiving, Dr. Lazaro has been engaged in international research collaborations exploring ethical considerations in child-centred research.
+He has also contributed to the piloting of the Child-to-Child play-based learning model across Uganda, Ethiopia, and Malawi.
+His scholarly output includes co-authorship of book chapters examining the nexuses of climate change, poverty, food insecurity, and ageing in Africa, as well as the integration of disability, arts, and social work within the African context.
+His scholarship is consistently distinguished by its cultural relevance, ethical integrity, and significant impact on social policy debates both within Malawi and across the broader sub-Saharan African region.

 Publications